Chase Freedom Unlimited® review: Versatility and value for everyday spenders

 Recommended Credit Score

-Who is the Chase Freedom Unlimited right for?
+Is the Chase Freedom Unlimited right for me?

-The Chase Freedom Unlimited has plenty to offer for several types of cardholders but shines as part of the Chase trifecta and for people looking for maximum rewards value.
+The Chase Freedom Unlimited has plenty to offer for several types of cardholders but shines as part of the Chase trifecta and if you want to maximize reward value.
+It’s a great pick if you:

 How we rated this card